scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 06. 09.
+2024
+@2350 removing from user's pinned (both) now works!
+			need to verify removeAll works for both posts and media

 ### 06. 07.
 2024
 @1205 user's pinnedMedia and pinnedPosts can now be seen / selected within <FullList>

 TBD...
-	- functions for removing entries from user's pinned
+	- functions for removing entries from user's pinned ✅
-		- functionality routed through <instants>

 After...
 	- having 'connect' option work when viewing another person's profile
-	- instances of another user's username being link to their profile
+	- all instances of another user's username being link to their profile
 	- attaching user's profilePhoto to post doc on backEnd
 	- userSettings to be it's own page
 		- profile settings to be modal instead